 David Brewster, November 2012

-Born in Baltimore in 1960, David Brewster earned his MFA in Philadelphia in 1988, and since then has been invited to paint, teach, study, and exhibit throughout New England, the mid-Atlantic, in the high desert of Eastern California, as well as in Brittany, France, and Ireland.
+Born in Baltimore in 1960, David Brewster earned his MFA from the University of Pennsylvannia in 1988, and has since been invited to paint, lecture, and exhibit throughout the United States, Europe and Asia.
 Brewster’s work has been the subject of over 25 solo gallery exhibitions, and has been reviewed in Art in America, Art New England, Art Scope, The Philadelphia Inquirer, The Boston Globe and The Baltimore Sun.
-He’s represented in private and museum collections including the Berman Museum, the Pennsylvania Academy of Fine Arts, The Orton Foundation, Princeton University Art Museum, the Pennsylvania State Museum, the Wharton School of Business, and the W.P.
-Carey School of Business at Johns Hopkins University.
+He’s represented in private and museum collections including the Berman Museum, the Pennsylvania Academy of Fine Arts, The Orton Foundation, Princeton University Art Museum, the Pennsylvania State Museum, the Wharton School of Business, the W.P.
+Carey School of Business at Johns Hopkins University, Brown Advisory in Baltimore, MD, and the Museum of Contemporary Art in Bangkok, Thailand.
 He has received numerous awards including grants from the Pollock-Krasner Foundation and the Taconic Berkshire Foundation, as well as fellowships at the Ballingen Arts and Klots foundations.
-He’s represented by Walter Wickiser Gallery, New York, NY; Gross McCleaf Gallery, Philadelphia, PA; and C. Grimaldis Gallery, Baltimore, MD.
+He’s represented by Chase Young Gallery, Boston, MA; Gross McCleaf Gallery, Philadelphia, PA; and C. Grimaldis Gallery, Baltimore, MD.
+Brewster is currently preparing for a retrospective and commission from the Maryland Historical Society entitled “Maryland’s Current Social History Then and Now” scheduled to open in 2017.
 Read more about David Brewster on Wikipedia.